teal-finance/rainbow/README.md

 This Git repo provides a [Dockerfile](Dockerfile) for a secured and light all-in-one container image: 30 MB.

-The image contains the hardened sever executable and the front-end static files.
+The image contains the hardened sever executable and the frontend static files.

 The container enables by default the CORS, the export ports and a rate limiter.
 Some of these features can be customized using environments variables.

-The following commands configures the server listening on port 2222 (published to port 1111) and front-end using CORS with `http://localhost:1111`.
+The following commands configures the server listening on port 2222 (published to port 1111) and frontend using CORS with `http://localhost:1111`.
 See also the comments within the [Dockerfile](Dockerfile) for the details.

     podman build --build-arg addr=http://localhost:1111 --build-arg port=2222 -t rainbow .
     podman stop rainbow # if already running in background